 Menu Description 2.1 System This section allows you to set the Broadband router's system Time Zone, Password and Remote Management Administrator.
-2.2 WAN This section allows you to select the connection method in order to establish connections with your ISPs 2.3 LAN You can specify the LAN segment's IP address, subnet Mask, enable/disable DHCP and select an IP range for your LAN 2.4 NAT You can configure the Address Mapping, Virtual Server and Special Applications functions in this section.
+2.2 WAN This section allows you to select the connection method in order to establish a connection with your ISP (same as the Quick Setup Wizard section) 2.3 LAN You can specify the LAN segment's IP address, subnet Mask, enable/disable DHCP and select an IP range for your LAN 2.4 NAT You can configure the Address Mapping, Virtual Server and Special Applications functions in this section.
 This allows you to specify what user/packet can pass your router's NAT.
 2.5 Firewall The Firewall section allows you to configure Access Control, Hacker Prevention and DMZ.
-2.6 QoS The QoS section allows you to configure QoS bandwidth control by your policy.

-Select one of the above five General Setup selections and proceed to the manual's relevant subsection sub-section
+Select one of the above five General Setup selections and proceed to the manual's relevant subsection